A Justice-Based Framework for the Analysis of Algorithmic Fairness-Utility Trade-Offs: Credit lending example

-For this, we have to identify the claim differentiator, i.e., answer the question "What makes it the case that \textit{certain individual types} (classes of people) have roughly the same claims to utility?"
-In our example, we can say that people who can repay their loan deserve more utility than people who cannot repay their loan.
-While those who cannot repay their loan do not deserve to be punished (i.e., they should not receive a negative utility), they do not have a moral claim to profiting from the decisions.
-Therefore, we will compare the utility of people who repay their loan ($Y=1$) and who thus have an equal moral claim to utility.
+To determine the claim differentiator, the representatives have to answer the question "What makes it the case that \textit{certain individual types} (groups of people) have roughly the same claims to utility?"
+Suppose that the representatives agree that loan defaulters and non-defaulters cannot demand equal consideration.
+The only clients who have a claim to benefit from the decisions are those who will repay their debt.
+Therefore, they will compare the utility of people who repay their loan ($Y=1$).

-Next, let us turn to the sources of inequalities, so to the question "What are the most likely sources of inequality?"
-To answer this question, we use the framework of different spaces described in Section~\ref{sec:distributive-justice}.
-In our example, we are limited to the variables in our dataset.
-We assume that groups defined by the sex attribute\footnote{Even though sex is not binary, it is represented as a binary variable in this dataset.} have unjustly unequal chances in life (e.g., because women are less likely to be considered for promotions and are more likely to be the main care-taker of their children), leading to different repayment abilities.
-We therefore suppose that we are dealing with sex as a cause of inequality in the transition from the potential space to the construct space (unjust life's bias).

-It follows that the relevant social positions are: people who repay their loans ($Y=1$) who differ in their sex.
-We therefore demand equality in the expected utility of women and men who are able to repay their loan.